Hemlock Woolly Adelgid

 Most residents of northern Michigan are familiar with emerald ash borer – an invasive insect that arrived in our state, resulting in the widespread die-off of millions of ash trees.
 Forests once full of this large, native tree are now stocked with dead snags and state-wide quarantines are still in place preventing the spread of wood material from one place to another.
 Unfortunately, another invasive species is knocking at our front door, this time targeting a critical habitat species – our hemlocks.
 The photos emerging from the Appalachian Mountains are stunning.
 Entire swaths of forest appear to be brown as dense hemlock stands become fatalities to the hemlock woolly adelgid (HWA).
 Originally from Asia, but now established in the eastern U.S. and moving west, this aphid-like insect can be hard to spot, but they situate themselves at the base of hemlock needles and feed off the trees’ nutrient supply, eventually resulting in mortality.
 Luckily, unlike with Michigan’s ash trees, this mortality is more gradual – often taking five to ten years.
 This allows natural resource professionals to work toward saving this crucial hemlock resource.

-The Northwest Michigan Invasive Species Network (ISN), operating with funds from the Michigan Invasive Species Grant Program (via The Nature Conservancy) has been working to stay ahead of HWA since last fall (2018).
-With populations of HWA identified in Oceana County, just south of ISN’s service area, it is critical to tackle this issue head-on.
+The Northwest Michigan Invasive Species Network (ISN), operating with funds from the Michigan Invasive Species Grant Program (via the Mason Lake Conservation District) has been working to stay ahead of HWA since fall of 2018.
+With a population of HWA identified in northern Benzie County, within ISN's service area (2021), it is critical to tackle this issue head-on.
 Any invasive insect can have devastating outcomes, but hemlock is a particularly special component of northern Michigan’s forest ecosystem.
 They provide essential habitat for many forms of wildlife and because of where they tend to grow (i.e. along rivers), they offer shade that is crucial to the health of our fisheries.

 If your home or land falls within the listed parameters, you are encouraged to fill out the below landowner form: